ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 These are the available parameters of a sequence concat combiner

-- `main_sequence_feature` (default `null`): name fo the sequence / text/ time series feature to concatenate the outputs of the other features to.
+- `main_sequence_feature` (default `null`): name of the sequence / text/ time series feature to concatenate the outputs of the other features to.
 If no `main_sequence_feature` is specified, the combiner will look through all the features in the order they are defined in the model definition and will look for a feature with a rank 3 tensor output (sequence, text or time series).
 If it cannot find one it will raise an exception, otherwise the output of that feature will be used for concatenating the other features along the sequence `s` dimension.
 If there are other input features with a rank 3 output tensor, the combiner will concatenate them alongside the `s` dimension, which means that all of them must have identical `s` dimension, otherwise an error will be thrown.

 Example sequence concat combiner in the model definition: